EnvSystemsUVA/CodingExamples/README.md

 # CodingExamples
-Python notebooks with optimization examples (and an interactive simulation game)
+Python notebooks with optimization examples (and an interactive simulation game).

+Notebooks 5 and 6 were translated from Julia notebooks 3 and 5 in [this repository](https://github.com/Power-Systems-Optimization-Course/power-systems-optimization) by [Michael Davidson](https://gps.ucsd.edu/faculty-directory/michael-davidson.html) and [Jesse Jenkins](https://mae.princeton.edu/people/faculty/jenkins).

+All other notebooks were written by [Julianne Quinn](https://engineering.virginia.edu/faculty/julianne-quinn) for the course CE 4110/6250 Environmental Systems Modeling and Management at UVA.
+The course syllabus can be found [here](https://envsystemsuva.github.io/), and templates for homework assignments are available [here](https://github.com/EnvSystemsUVA/HomeworkTemplates).

 # Links to Notebooks on Google Colab
 [Reservoir Simulation Game](https://colab.research.google.com/github/EnvSystemsUVA/CodingExamples/blob/main/ReservoirSimulation.ipynb)